 In the dark, they open wider or dilate to let in more light; in bright light, they shrink or shrink to prevent too much light from entering.

-However, some medical conditions and the use of certain medications can cause the pupils to shrink to a precise size.
+However, some medical conditions and certain medications can cause the pupils to shrink to a precise size.

-When your pupil contracts, it is called miosis .
-If your pupils remain small even in low light, it may be a sign that things in your eyes are not working the way they should.
+When your pupil contracts, it is called miosis.
+If your pupils remain small even in low light, it may signify that things in your eyes are not working the way they should.
 This is called abnormal miosis, and it can occur in one or both eyes.

 Study of the primary miotic pupils of Adie